 A HIPAA-compliant app complies with the HIPAA rule and regulations.
 HIPAA compliance involves the necessary security and implementation specifications for software systems to address and ensure the security and privacy of electronically protected health information (ePHI).

 As security threats and big data breaches continue to occur, the development of HIPAA-compliant apps is being more focused.
 The concerned businesses need to take great measures to protect health information.
-HIPAA compliant apps include some special security features.
+HIPAA-compliant apps include some special security features.
 Listed below are those features:

-HIPAA-compliant apps have the user identification feature.
+HIPAA-compliant apps have a user identification feature.
 For security, health apps require confirmation of user identification for every new session.
 App developers ensure to add user identity features in applications to control the integrity of their network and prevent the interchange of patient confidential data.

 Since health data is of critical nature, it is important to employ a multilayered security approach that prevents unauthorized access to it.
-HIPAA-compliant apps ensure patient health data to be encrypted through their data encryption feature.
+HIPAA-compliant apps ensure patient health data is encrypted through their data encryption feature.
 Though encryption is a significant part of preventing data breaches, it is just a single layer.

 The ability to connect patients to their care team, including an emergency contact number, is a must-have feature for HIPAA-compliant apps.
 Therefore, these apps incorporate a feature to let a patient easily have emergency access to the provider.

-How Do You Know If An App Is HIPAA Compliant?
+How Do You Know If An App Is HIPAA-Compliant?

 To know if an app is HIPAA-compliant, it is essential to go through its security mechanisms and privacy terms.
 Learning about how an application works and what security measures it takes is helpful to understand if it has achieved compliance with HIPAA.

 Another step to figuring out the compliance of an application with HIPAA is testing.
 Through testing, you can assess if the app has any vulnerabilities that can result in a data breach.
 If you have a custom-built app, it is hard to check if it complies with HIPAA regulations.
-Since customized apps are only used by particular organizations, they may not be tested or well documented.
+Since customized apps are only used by particular organizations, they may not be tested or well-documented.